Pyridine-N-oxide

 Pyridine-N-oxide is the heterocyclic compound with the formula C5H5NO.
 This colourless, hygroscopic solid is the product of the oxidation of pyridine.
-It was originally prepared using peroxyacids as the oxidising agent.
+Its synthesis was first reported by Jakob Meisenheimer, who used peroxybenzoic acid as the oxidant.
 The compound is used infrequently as an oxidizing reagent in organic synthesis.

 Structure

 The structure of pyridine-N-oxide is very similar to that of pyridine with respect to the parameters for the ring.
 The molecule is planar.
-The N-O distance is 1.34 Å. The C-N-C angle is 124°, 7° wider than in pyridine.
+The N–O distance is 1.34 Å. The C–N–C angle is 124°, 7° wider than in pyridine.